superhaNds/cwfs/README.md

 * __Unityped/__

-    Unityped CwFs and untyped lambda calculus.
+    Unityped CwFs with extra structure and untyped lambda calculus.

 * __SimpTyped/__

-    Intrinsically simply typed CwFs and lambda calculus.
+    Intrinsically simply typed CwFs with extra structure and simply typed lambda calculus.

 * __Ext-Typed/__

-    Extrinsically simply typed CwFs and lambda calculus, i.e., raw terms with external typing relations.
-And an extrinsic dependently typed lambda calculus and CwF with Pi and U ala Russel.
+    Extrinsically simply typed CwFs with extra structure.
+    And an extrinsically dependently typed lambda calculus with Pi and universe ala Russell.

+It is a work in progress, there are some unfinished definitions, especially for the dependently typed developments.